Depression

 Key Points:

-• Depression can get in the way of doing things to help with concussion recovery.
+Depression can get in the way of doing things to help with concussion recovery such as returning to activities and school.

 Low Mood is Common After Concussion